Stabilizing randomized GMRES through flexible GMRES: Conclusions and future work

 \section{Conclusions and future work}

 We have demonstrated that there is benefit in using sGMRES as a preconditioner within FGMRES, resulting in a very simple but fast randomized solver that is guaranteed to provide non-increasing residual norms.
-The main parameter to choose is the Arnoldi truncation parameter~$t$, and we have been surprised that in several experiments the best choice appeared to be $t=0$; that is, to generate a power basis without any orthogonalization.
-But, of course, our experience is limited and there may well be cases where $t=0$ is not necessarily a good choice.

-In future work, we would like to perform a more comprehensive performance comparison on a wide range of problems, benchmarking both deterministic and randomized Krylov solvers.
+The main parameter to choose is the Arnoldi truncation parameter~$t$, and we have been surprised that a competitive choice in most experiments is $t=0$; that is, to generate a power basis without any orthogonalization.
+This means that no inner products are being computed.
+In future work, we would like to perform a more comprehensive performance comparison on an even wider range of problems, benchmarking both deterministic and randomized Krylov solvers.
 We are currently developing a benchmark collection that focuses on problems from PDEs and optimization for that purpose.